So, you want to be action oriented?

 What if I don't have a BIT (or if I seem to have several)?
 Is this still for me?

 Listen, if you're ready to commit to realizing your Thing—be it big or small, singular or plural—and you suspect some accountability, group camaraderie, and coaching support will help you in this pursuit, then there's a place for you in Action Oriented.
 We'd be thrilled to have you.

 What kind of support can I expect to receive?

 Some members might find that they need help refining the specifics of their BIT; it's astonishingly difficult to realize a vision when we aren't absolutely clear about what it is we want from that vision.
 Others might need help setting up a realistic and doable timeframe for its achievement.
 Still, others might feel more inclined to tackle a series of SITs (Small, "Impossible" Things) than a single BIT, in which case they might want help defining a through-line—some overarching theme that gives cohesion to their individual quests.

 - daily support, feedback, encouragement, coaching, and celebration, here in the FB group; essentially, this means you'll have a coach and a community on-call as you navigate the steps (and half-steps!) toward your Thing

-- weekly group laser coaching in the form of live-chat office hours here in the FB group; right now, I'm thinking every Thursday from 9 a.m. to 10 a.m.
-CDT, and again from 7 p.m. to 8 p.m.
-CDT, but I'll firm this up once I know about group interest
+- weekly group laser coaching in the form of live-chat office hours here in the FB group every Thursday (from 9 a.m. to 11 a.m.
+CDT some weeks, and from 5 p.m. to 7 p.m.
+CDT on alternating weeks)

 - a monthly group video conference call (up to 90 minutes) for live coaching/progress reports/check-ins; I want you to achieve your Thing (in other words, I'm absolutely invested in your success), so I'll want you to feel supported in the journey of making it happen